MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-respond-mitigate-threats.md

    :::image type="content" source="../../media/defender-business/mdb-deviceinventory.png" alt-text="Screenshot of device inventory":::

-   The **Device inventory** page lists organization devices, along with their risk level and exposure level.
+   The **Device inventory** page lists company devices, along with their risk level and exposure level.

 4. Select an item, such as a device.
 A flyout pane opens and displays more information about alerts and incidents generated for that item, as shown in the following image: